-Similarly, to the previous section 3.5.3, there is a visualization for two consecutive years DFO data.
+Similarly, to the previous section 3.5.3, there is a visualization for two consecutive years of DFO data.

-The main point for this kind of visualization is to show fishery management and policy makers trend for the quantities and fish price.
+The main point for this kind of visualization is to show fishery management and policymakers trends for the quantities and fish price.

-Policy makers and environment workers or biologists are mostly interested in seeing fish quantities trend to determine if the decisions made in previous year lead do the desired results in the current (such as establishing fishing quotas, studying how some kinds of pollutions affect fishing population).
+Policymakers and environment workers or biologists are mostly interested in seeing fish quantities trend to determine if the decisions made in the previous year lead do the desired results in the current (such as establishing fishing quotas, studying how some kinds of pollutions affect the fishing population).

-However, fishery management are more looking into fish price to decide which kind of fish has more sense to aim for catching for the following year.
+However, fishery management is more looking into the fish price to decide which kind of fish has more sense to aim for catching for the following year.